 Ensuring that public accountants are prepared for the responsibilities of an auditor

-The main reason for registering as a public accountant is so that a person can be appointed as an auditor of financial statements in Singapore.
-A public accountant is responsible for the issuance of audit opinions, and this responsibility includes ensuring that audits are conducted in accordance with the Singapore Standards on Auditing (SSA) and other requirements.
+The main reason for registering as a public accountant is so that a person can provide public accountancy services such as audit and reporting on financial statements in Singapore.
+A public accountant is responsible for the issuance of audit opinions, and this responsibility includes ensuring that audits are conducted in accordance with the professional standards (i.e. Singapore Standards on Auditing (SSAs) and/or other requirements).

 Registration as a public accountant is also necessary for performing other acts that are required by law to be done by a public accountant, such as appointment as a judicial manager under the Accountants Act.

-There is no need to register as a public accountant to provide other accountancy services in Singapore, such as accounting, tax and corporate advisory work, unless the law stipulates that a public accountant must perform the task.
+There is no need to register as a public accountant to provide other accountancy services in Singapore, such as accounting, tax and corporate advisory work.

 To register as a public accountant, ACRA requires applicants to have: